5 Surprising Benefits of Delegation

 • Who they should delegate to

-• How often they delegate to each junior person (make sure they delegate equally to everyone)
+• How often do they delegate to each junior person (make sure they delegate equally to everyone)

 5) Improve Your Relationships with Employees